 Apply to Access CrowdTangle

 Apply to be part of CrowdTangle’s Academics & Researchers program and get access to the CrowdTangle interface and API, as well as training and resources.
-We’re currently prioritizing university researchers (faculty, PhD students, post-docs) focused on:
+Before applying, learn more about how Academics & Researchers use CrowdTangle here.
+We’re currently prioritizing university researchers (faculty, PhD students, post-doctoral research fellows) focused on:

 “CrowdTangle gave us a much more in-depth understanding of the content we were researching...
 Thanks to CrowdTangle, we now know a lot more about coordinated inauthentic link sharing strategies, and have even more new hypotheses that we want to test.”